Selling Your House

 Dirty or Fogged Windows

-Dirty windows require a few hours of elbow grease to make them shime.
+Dirty windows require a few hours of elbow grease to make them shine.
 While you are at it, clean the window sills and the window screens, too.
 Fogged windows are a result of moisture that has built-up between dual panes.
 The seal most likely failed.
 Though operational, foggy windows look dirty, even after a deep cleaning.
 If that is the case, consider repairing or replacing fogged window panes as needed.
+If your windows are manufactured by one of the larger window companies, call the manufacturer and see if you still have warranty coverage.
+Window manufacturers have some of the best warranties in the business.

 Leaky Finished Plumbing

-Whether it's the faucets, showerheads or jet tubs, check for leaks from the finished plumbing before selling your house.
-Mainly because a buyer's home inspector will write any leaks up in the home inspection report.
+Whether it’s the faucets, showerheads or jet tubs, check for leaks from the finished plumbing before selling your house.
+Mainly because, as mentioned above when discussing the roof, a buyer’s home inspector will note any leaks in the home inspection report.
 The better the report, the less credit back or repairs the buyers will ask for.
-It also shows that you've been taking good care of your house.
+It also shows that you’ve been taking good care of your house.

-HVAC units are another big concern for potential buyers due to the cost of repair or replacement.
-Have the unit serviced and cleaned, including changing the air filter.
+HVAC units are another big concern for potential buyers due to the high cost of repair or replacement.
+At a minimum, have the unit serviced and cleaned, including changing the air filter.
+They are typically an inexpensive and easy phone call to make.
+However, there are times when HVAC service people will deem a system inoperable.
+That can be costly because now you have to pay for a replacement.

 This may seem insignificant, but when you receive a home inspection report that states “hire a licensed electrician for further inspection” just because the bulb is burnt out or missing, you have just cost yourself some money.
 You don’t want to give the impression that there is a larger electrical issue at your house, so make sure all the bulbs are working before you sell your house.
 And use the appropriate wattage for the fixture.